gridpoint-com/svg_island/README.md

 ### Important Point 2

-* Side effect of point 1, constraining polyline to 2 points
 * Utilize last known location to keep drawing more lines

 <img width="892" alt="CleanShot 2023-08-11 at 10 04 46@2x" src="https://github.com/gridpoint-com/svg_island/assets/60719697/06666f01-312e-4c8d-9a9d-22439b1c249b">

 notes:
-mark

-The second big take away of this exercise is that I use my last known location to keep drawing more lines.
-The end of the previous line becomes the start of the next line.
-This let’s us algorithmically calculate coordinates to draw lines based on the data points in the the dataset that we want to represent.
+MARK: The second important take away is that we utilize the end of the previous line to start the next line.
+In the code example above you can see that we iterate over our dataset and generate coordinates for each data point.
+We use the end of the previous line as the start of the next line.
+While the end of the next line is a product of scaling the new datapoint to the chart dimensions.
+The result is we calculate a list of line coordinates were each line represents a datapoint in our dataset.

 ---